plinss/bindtool/README.md

 * `host` is the host name for the service.
 The default value is `@`.
 * `cert_file` is the file name of the certificate or private key used to secure the service.
+If the file name is an absolute path, it will be used verbatim, otherwise the file path will be relative to the configured `certificate`, `private_key`, `backup_key`, or `previous_key` directory and the file name will be passed into the correspoding file name format string.
+Private keys will be searched for in each of the key directories.
 The default value is the name of the source zone file.
-For certificate files the `.pem` file extension is optional, for private key files the `.key` file extension is optional.
-If an absolute path is not specified, the path for certificate files will be relative to `/etc/ssl/certs` and the path for private key files will be realtive to `/etc/ssl/private` (may be changed in the config file).
 * `usage` is one of the following: `pkix-ta`, `pkix-ee`, `dane-ta`, or `dane-ee`.
 The default value is `pkix-ee`.
 * `selector` is `cert`, or `spki`.